Ellorion/Movie---Database/README.md

 - multible databases are possible
 - rating ranges from 0 to 9
 - delete selected database entry with ctrl + del
+- ctrl + l opens anidb homepage with the selected text/entry when the database-"name" is "Anime"